RelationalAI/rai-gnns-tutorial/HM/installation.md

 # Installation Instructions

-In the following you will find installation instructions for the code of the different H&M use cases.
+The following section provides installation instructions for the code used to solve the churn prediction and purchase recommendation tasks using the H&M dataset.

 ## tl;dr